aws-samples/embed-genai-chat-into-webpage/README.md

-## Deploy simple web page showing Q Business
+## Deploy simple web page showing Amazon Q Embedded

 Run the simplewebpageDeploy YML file from CloudFormation.
 When prompted enter a unique Stack name, a name for the website and the Q Business application ID.